| |

 no way of knowing if you subjected the heater to the

-corrosive conditions, that lead to the heater failure.
+corrosive conditions, that lead to the heater

-copper.
-If present, corrosion is very likely the cause of
+water tested for copper.
+If present, corrosion is very

-the problem.
-No copper, could mean that the problem is not
+likely the cause of the problem.
+No copper, could mean that

-due to corrosion.
-Could a check valve have prevented this
+the problem is not due to corrosion.
+Could a check valve

-check valve makes sense, in most installations.
-If you have
+different, but a check valve makes sense, in most

-to replace the heater, think about something better.
-An
+installations.
+If you have to replace the heater, think

-AquaCal Heat Pump will be more
+about something better.
+A Heat Pump will be more economical

-economical to operate and has a corrosion-resistant,
+to operate and may come with a corrosion-resistant,

 titanium heat exchanger.
-Adding The Circulator
+Adding The

 helps to better distribute the heat, by dramatically